benjie-git/CardStock/README.md

 ## Requirements
 The prebuilt applications for Mac and Windows have no external dependencies.

-Running CardStock from source requires Python 3.9 or newer (3.11 recommended), and wxPython 4.1 or newer (wxPython 4.2.x recommended).
+Running CardStock from source requires Python 3.9 or newer (3.11+ recommended), and wxPython 4.1 or newer (wxPython 4.2.x recommended).
-CardStock requires installing the python modules attrdict3(linux-only), wxpython, simpleaudio, PyInstaller, and requests.
+CardStock requires installing the python modules attrdict3(linux-only), wxpython,simpleaudio, PyInstaller, and requests.
 For mp3 playback support, you'll need to install the lame package (mp3 decoder), and python's streamp3.
-Note that Python 3.12 is currently incompatible with released versions of wxpython, and so will not run CardStock until wxPython receives an update.

 ## Installation
 You can either:

 ### 1. Run it from source:
-1. install python3  # Note: Python3.12 is incompatible with wxpython, so 3.11 is recommended
+1. install python3
 2. Linux-only: apt install libasound2-dev lame libwebkit2gtk-4.0-dev  # or equivalent on non-debian/ubuntu distros
 3. Mac-only: brew install lame
 4. pip3 install attrdict3
-5. pip3 install wxpython PyInstaller simpleaudio requests  # note that wxpython can take a long time to build
+5. pip3 install wxpython PyInstaller requests  # note that wxpython can take a long time to build
+6. pip3 install --force git+https://github.com/cexen/py-simple-audio.git  # The official simpleaudio package is no longer maintained.
+This fork includes a fix for compatability with python 3.12+
-6. To include mp3 support: pip3 install streamp3
+7. To include mp3 support: pip3 install streamp3

    (Note that this may require setting LDFLAGS and CPPFLAGS to allow finding the lame header and library files.